matteo14c/HaploCoV/README.md

 ### Genomic variants files (Configuration II)

 HaploCoV uses collections of genomic variants with high frequency in a specific country/region/locale to define and identify novel candidate variants/lineages of SARS-CoV-2.<br>
-For your convenience, a collection of "pre-computed" files is available in this github repository.
+For your convenience, a collection of pre-computed files is available in this github repository.
 If you want to use one of these files, you simply have to enter the file/files name in the fifth column of your "locales" configuration file.
 HaploCoV will detect the file and run all the analyses.

 Precomputed sets of genomic variants/files can broadly be categorized into 4 main classes: